sikopet/blog/posts/ansible.md

 * defaults (default variables that can be everridden)
 * meta (dependency info about a role)

-If you think you might want to change the value of a variable in a role (via `vars` section of a play), use a default variable (`defaults`).
+If you think you might want to change the value of a variable in a role (via `vars` section of a play or role's arguments), use a default variable (`defaults`).
 If you don't want it to change, use a regular variable (`vars`).

 Roles with variables:
 ```